6 challengers seek to fill empty seat in Georgia’s 13th Congressional District after Rep. David Scott’s death

 - tuition repayment programs for VA workers, prosecutors and public defenders

-Six candidates are looking to upset Scott in the Democratic primary on May 19:
+Six candidates are looking to fill the District 13 seat in the Democratic primary on May 19:

 - Jasmine Clark has represented the Lilburn and Mountain Park area—District 108—in the Georgia House of Representatives since 2019.
 She has been a professor of nursing at Emory University, which significantly informs her campaign on its top issues, such as public health, reproductive justice, Medicare and medical research.
 The crypto-currency backed political action group Protect Progress spent over $1 million in media buys, direct mailers and printing production to support Clark, according to April FEC filings.